 Gaines founded The Hempery, a hemp-based skincare line.
 She is also an active member of Women Grow.

 Shamrock is a former MMA fighter, and undefeated UFC Middleweight champion.
 He uses cannabis to treat injuries incurred during his 16-year competitive fighting career.

 He’s used cannabis since he was a kid, and throughout his career, telling High Times, “I used cannabis during my entire sports career, from day one until the very end.
 I used to recover, I used it for pain, I used oils to protect my brain.”

-Shamrock co-hosted The BakeOut Show, a talk show aimed to educate mainstream audience about cannabis.
+Shamrock co-hosted The BakeOut Show, a talk show aimed to educate the mainstream audience about cannabis.
 He’s a member of Athletes for Care, and regularly speaks at events including the World Medical Cannabis Conference and Expo.

 Robinson is a longtime cannabis consumer.
-The former NBA all star played 18 seasons in the National Basketball Association (NBA) for teams including the Portland Trailblazers and the Phoenix Suns.
+The former NBA all-star played 18 seasons in the National Basketball Association (NBA) for teams including the Portland Trailblazers and the Phoenix Suns.